-"Trading" Implies commercial activity which may include a business, invoicing or re-invoicing
+"Trading" Implies commercial activity which may include a business, invoicing or re-invoicing operations.
+For clarity, a "trading company" does not include a personal service/employment company.

 Please refer to the accepting financial services business should you have any doubt or queries about completing the Introducer Certificate Forms.